-Turkish attack on Syria might revive ISIS
+Turkish attack on Syria might revive Isis

 France responded that it was prepared, but it is unclear how many fighters actually did go back to France.

-Other countries, like the UK, Germany, the Netherlands and Belgium, were much more reluctant.
-They preferred the ISIS fighters to be tried in Iraq instead.
+Other countries, such as the UK, Germany, the Netherlands and Belgium, were much more reluctant.
+They preferred the Isis fighters to be tried in Iraq instead.

 EU tells Turkey to cease attack